-INTRODUCTION- All students in the group need to speak BEFORE the film viewing. (something said by each student to set the tone for the viewing experience).
+INTRODUCTION- All students in the group need to speak BEFORE the film viewing.
+(Something needs to be said by each student to set the tone for the viewing experience).
 Comments should be 4 or 5 minutes from each student in the group.

-Thenwe will watch the film together.
+Then, we will watch the film together.

-CONCLUSION: ALL STUDENTS IN THE GROUP WILL RETURN.... and take center stage to offer further(and closing) comments.
+CONCLUSION: ALL STUDENTS IN THE GROUP WILL RETURN.... and take center stage to offer further( and closing) comments.
 (AGAIN, each student in the group should share additional points of view.)
 Each student should offer film-related feedback.
 Questions can be addressed to the seminar members as well.
 Even give us a (verbal or written!) quiz if you wish to do that!!

 WHAT ABOUT THE GRADING?
-Occasionally, everyone in the group receives the same grade, but that is NOT ALWAYS THE CASE.
-Why?
-The presentation needs to be evenly balanced between group members--with NO ONE stealing the show and using up all of the time and information.
-These details must be worked out BEFORE the presentation.
-It is not a wise choice to wing it!
-Preparation shows!!
+Grades usually vary.
+Only in special instances does everyone in the group receive the same grade.
+The presentation needs to be evenly balanced between group members-WITHOUT ANYONE stealing the show and using up all the time and information.
+Work all of this out BEFORE the presentation.
+It is NOT a wise choice to wing it!
+Preparation is a vital key.
 The grades for presentations are based on INDIVIDUAL EFFORT.
 Did each group member prepare?
 Is there a gradual transition from ONE speaker to the NEXT?
 Have TWO speakers in the group talked about the same thing?
 With good communication, this should NOT be the case.